donpusd/website/_pages/contact.md

     <summary><h4><strong>How do I join Diversify Our Narrative PUSD?</strong></h4></summary>

     <div class="card-body active-bg-white text-left mt-3 mb-3 ml-3 mr-3">
     <h5>We're always looking for new members!
-To join, go to <a href="https://join.donpusd.org">join.donpusd.org</a> and fill out the form.
+To join, click <a href="{{ site.data.settings.blurb-btn-link }}" target="_blank">here</a> and fill out the form.
 Within 24 hours, you will recieve an email detailing how to get started with our organization by joining Slack, our hub for communication.</h5>
     </div>

 </details>